Policy 5216 – Purchasing Card (LaCarte)

 The Office of Human Resources will receive notification of adverse Internal Audit findings and document in Personnel Files findings in accordance with Civil Service regulations and policies of the University of Louisiana System.

 The Office of Human Resources will ensure that the Office of Purchasing is notified of the separation of any cardholder from University employment.
-If employee is separated from service before the card is collected, Purchasing will immediately cancel the card and notify the immediate supervisor and/or University Research to ensure that all transactions are documented in WORKS Workflow system.
+If employee is separated from service before the card is collected, Purchasing will immediately cancel the card and notify the immediate supervisor and/or Office of Sponsored Projects to ensure that all transactions are documented in WORKS Workflow system.

 - Employee must take and pass with a minimum of 90% the State of Louisiana on-line test.
 Evidence of completion must be printed by employee and submitted with an application form.

 - Employee’s direct supervisor must review and approve the application (supervisor must have completed on-line exam and passed with a minimum of 90%).
 Supervisor will route the form through all offices on the routing form.
-(Approving authority in Office of Comptroller and University Research must have passed the State exam with a minimum score of 90%).
+(Approving authority in Office of Comptroller and Office of Sponsored Projects must have passed the State exam with a minimum score of 90%).

 - Employee requesting a purchasing card must complete and sign State of Louisiana Cardholder agreement form.
 The cardholder application will not be processed unless the cardholder approver form has been completed and the approver has passed the on-line exam with a 90% score.
 Completed application form will be kept on file in the Office of Purchasing for 3 fiscal years.